Consult this page for a guide to tribal gambling in Texas.

 - Games?
 3,300 slots-like bingo machines plus live bingo

 - Poker?
 Yes, one live poker room

-The Kickapoo Lucky Eagle Casino Hotel occupies part of the tribe’s 120-acre reservation just outside of Eagle Pass.
-The casino itself overlooks the Rio Grande and is very close to the US-Mexico border.
+The Kickapoo Lucky Eagle Casino Hotel occupies part of the tribe’s 120-acre reservation just outside Eagle Pass.
+The casino overlooks the Rio Grande and is close to the US-Mexico border.
 For its part, the tribe also maintains lands and businesses on the other side of the border.

 The Lucky Eagle is a Class II facility.
-It offers around 3,300 slots-like electronic bingo machines, actual live bingo games every Wednesday through Sunday, and live poker, but there are no table games on-site.
+It offers around 3,300 slots-like electronic bingo machines, live bingo games every Wednesday through Sunday, and live poker, but no table games are on-site.
 The property also offers six restaurants, three bars, a hotel, and live entertainment options.
 There are other stores and amenities on reservation lands, as well.

-Because Eagle Pass is relatively remote, the Lucky Eagle doesn’t have a very high profile in the state.
-The nearest major city to the facility is San Antonio, and it’s a 2.5-hour drive away.
+Because Eagle Pass is relatively remote, the Lucky Eagle doesn’t have a very high profile.
+The nearest major city to the facility is San Antonio, a 2.5-hour drive away.
 Even Texans who have heard about the Lucky Eagle are unlikely to make the long drive to Eagle Pass most of the time.